brianhie/efficient-evolution/README.md

 ```
 where `[sequence]` is the wildtype protein sequence you want to evolve.
 The script will output a list of substitutions and the number of recommending language models.

+To recommend mutations to antibody variable domain sequences, we have simply run the above script separately on the heavy and light chain sequences.

 ### Paper analysis scripts

 To reproduce the analysis in the paper, first download and extract data with the commands: